michalsi/lister/README.md

 ### Example:
 ```
-uv run list_and_save.py -f "." -x ".py" -d "venv" "build" -s "__init__.py"
+uv run list_files -f "." -x ".py" -d "venv" "build" -s "__init__.py"
 ```
 This command will list all Python files in the current directory, excluding the "venv" and "build" directories, and skipping "init.py" files.

 ## Output
-The script generates a file named files_output in the current directory, containing the list of files and their contents.
+The script generates a file named `files_output` in the current directory, containing the list of files and their contents.

 ## Development